-Your crawl space is now restored that had plagued it.
-But it’s not necessarily out of the woods from future issues…
+Your crawl space is now restored from the mold that plagued it, but it’s not necessarily out of the woods from future issues…

 Seasonal dehumidification, waterproofing, exterior drainage, and grading are all common components to a successful moisture management plan to avoid repeat problems.